Contents: Removal ↓ Installation ↓

 Disconnect all electrical connectors from the transmission.

-Remove the front drive shafts and driveshaft.
+Remove the front drive shafts and propeller shaft.

 Remove the starter.

-On models up to 2001, unscrew the bolts and remove the stiffening plate (pic.
-9.29).
+On models produced before 2001, unscrew the bolts and remove the stiffening plate (Fig. 9.29).

 Installation

-Install in the reverse order of removal, taking into account the following.
+Installation is carried out in the reverse order of removal, taking into account the following.

 Align the marks on the torque converter and the drive plate made before removal.